shipink/woocommerce-plugin/README.txt

 [youtube https://www.youtube.com/watch?v=arJ7d_5ddJI]

-Shipink is a new and innovative way for e-commerce companies to easily integrate and use the shipping companies they want to work with.
+[Shipink](https://shipink.io/) is a new and innovative way for e-commerce companies to easily integrate and use the shipping companies they want to work with.

 Shipink Overview
-*   Get discounted shipping rates in Turkey
+*   Get discounted shipping rates in Türkiye
 *   Easily automate shipping processes and print labels
 *   Impress customers with modern tracking emails and pages
 *   Visualize average fulfillment and delivery times, as well as costs